puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 The console's account management tools will send activation emails to new users, and requires an SMTP server to do so.

 * If you cannot provide an SMTP server, an admin user can manually copy and email the activation codes for new users.
+(Note that `localhost` will usually work as well.)
 * If your SMTP server requires TLS or a user name and password, you must [perform additional configuration after installing.][smtpconfig]

 [smtpconfig]: ./config_advanced.html#configuring-the-smtp-server